 Frequently Asked Questions (FAQ)

 Taxis: Taxicabs are vehicles that transport people for compensation and accept multiple forms of payment, such as cash or credit card.
-The passenger controls the route and destination.
-The vehicles are painted one solid color and have signs or lettering that include the words "taxi," "cab," or "taxicab."
-Fares are recorded by a taximeter.
-Taxicabs may use a dispatch system, online application, or can be hailed from the street.
+Passengers can choose the route and destination.
+Taxicabs have signs or lettering that include the words "taxi," "cab," or "taxicab."
+Fares may be calculated by time and distance using a taximeter or may be a flat rate.
+The fare type must be agreed upon before starting the trip and must remain visible on the screen during the trip.
+Taxicabs can be requested through a dispatch system or online app or can be hailed from the street.

-Drivers who use a personal vehicle for a TNC need a for-hire permit and a vehicle endorsement.
+TNC drivers must have a for-hire permit and a vehicle endorsement.

-Your TNC will tell you the status of your application throughout the process.
+Your TNC will tell you the status of your application.
 King County does not provide the application status to individuals.

 No. To drive for multiple TNCs, you must apply separately with each company.
 However, you will only be issued one for-hire permit to drive for both companies.